 Table of content

 Imagine that you’re driving a car.
-Usually, there's a dashboard that shows a car's speed, fuel level, and many other bulbs that light up in case of need.
+Usually, there's a dashboard that shows a car's speed, fuel level, and many other indicators that light up in case of need.
 All this information is right in front of your eyes to help you track everything and react fast if something goes wrong.

 In this article, I'll zoom in on the metrics to measure product success for startups.
 We'll talk about why product metrics are important, look over 2 stages of startup development: pre-launch and post-launch, and set the metrics for each.
 There's a lot to cover, so let's dig deeper.